jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 ## Background

-A reddit user complained about this: [Why are YouTube comments not threaded like reddit comments?
+A Reddit user complained about this: [Why are YouTube comments not threaded like Reddit comments?
 Why is there only one level of nestedness?](https://www.reddit.com/r/youtube/comments/8uei3n/why_are_youtube_comments_not_threaded_like_reddit/).

-The complaint is saying that on reddit you will get a nested comment chain like this:
+The complaint is saying that on Reddit you will get a nested comment chain like this:

 ```
 A: This video is fake